tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
 - Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
 - Each instance of a bdqffdq:AmendmentAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

+**Measure**

+- Each instance of a bdqffdq:Measure SHOULD be the object of one and only one bdqffdq:forMeasure property.
+- Each instance of a bdqffdq:MeasurementMethod SHOULD be the subject of one and only one bdqffdq:forMeasure property.
+- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:hasSpecification property.
+- Each instance of a bdqffdq:Implementation SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
+- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
+- Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
+- Each instance of a bdqffdq:MeasurementAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

 ## 3 Term Index